 Mickey Guyton is an American artist born on Jun 17, 1983.
 In Arlington, Texas, she started becoming captivated by the idea of music when she was only five years old.
-Her first public performance was at the Amount Olive Baptist Church in Arlington, Texas.
+Her first public performance was at the Mount Olive Baptist Church in Arlington, Texas.

-Mickey Guyton’s music career has been continuously elevating and changing with years.
-Throughout her career, she has been implementing other genres which makes her music so enchanting and euphonious.
+Mickey Guyton’s music career has been continuously elevating and changing over time.
+Throughout her career, she has been implementing other genres which make her music so enchanting and euphonious.

 Mickey Guyton’s Accomplishments:

-Guyton was nominated for “new Female vocalist of the year” for the song “Black Like Me”.
-The song reached number 51 on the Academy of Country Music Awards, and following the release of “Heartbreak Song”, this song reached 45 on the Country Airplay.
+Guyton was nominated for “New Female vocalist of the year” for the song “Black Like Me.”
+The song reached number 51 on the Academy of Country Music Awards, and following the release of “Heartbreak Song,” this song reached 45 on the Country Airplay.

-In 2019, Guyton decided to create music that reflects the deeper aspects of her life, particularly about her struggle as a black woman.
-In the beginning of 2020, she released “What Are You Gonna Tell Her.”
+In 2019, Guyton decided to create music that reflects the deeper aspects of her life, particularly her struggle as a black woman.
+At the beginning of 2020, she released “What Are You Gonna Tell Her.”

 Around this time, she also wrote the song “Black Like Me” in the aftermath of the racial unrest in the United States in 2020.
 “Black Like Me” was based on a book by the journalist John Howard.